 The Gauteng Department of Education gave out 9 Alternative Building Technology (ABT) Schools in 2018, with the aim to adjudicate the various building systems and see if there were advantages to be had using any of the systems.

-Local studio Architects, who have a number of Light Steel Frame projects to their name, including the well accredited Hillbrow Outreach Program, were appointed as the Architect.
+Abacus Space Solutions was awarded one school, Protea Glen Secondary school no. 2; following their submission of a SANS 517:2013 based school.
+Local studio Architects, who have a number of Light Steel Frame projects to their name, including the well-accredited Hillbrow Outreach Program, were appointed as the Architect.

 Hennie Snyman of Luleka, was appointed the Civil Engineering Consultant and was responsible for slab design, and handling of, amongst other things, the dolomitic area.
 The site was classified as a type 3 dolomitic area, requiring ring- beams and raft foundations.